network-plane/dhcplane/README.md

 ### DHCP Server Detection

 Detects rogue/unauthorized DHCP servers on the network:
-- Sends periodic DHCP DISCOVER probes
+- Sends periodic DHCP DISCOVER probes (using MAC `00:00:00:00:00:00` which is silently ignored by the server)
 - Listens for OFFER responses from other servers
+- Logs when scans start and complete (even if no servers found)
 - Logs foreign DHCP servers not in the whitelist
 - Helps identify network conflicts